 The Architecture of Credential Policing

 This is credential policing.
 It is widespread, largely unexamined, and treated in most intellectual environments as a legitimate form of quality control.
 The argument of this essay is that it is not.
-Credential policing is a psychological and structural phenomenon with identifiable mechanisms, predictable triggers, and specific functions within the social architecture of knowledge production.
+Credential policing is a structural phenomenon with identifiable mechanisms and specific functions within the social architecture of knowledge production.
 Understanding those mechanisms does not require abandoning standards of rigor or dismissing the genuine value of formal training.
-It requires distinguishing between a credential as evidence of competence and a credential as a gatekeeping instrument, and recognizing what is lost when those two functions are conflated.
-What is lost, as this essay will argue, is not only the work that gets excluded.
+It requires distinguishing between a credential as evidence of competence and a credential as a classification instrument, and recognizing what is lost when those two functions are conflated.
+What is lost is not only the work that gets excluded.
 It is the field's capacity to develop the questions it most needs to ask.

 What Credential Policing Is Not